gritzko/swarm-ron-docs/crypto.md

 In the most strict setup, a single trustworthy peer can guarantee the integrity of the entire database.
 The BitCoin/Ethereum story shows that we can not avoid having reputable system custodians anyway.
 So the key design question was: do reputations suffice?
-Isn't the proof-of-work link unnecessary?
+May the proof-of-work part turn unnecessary?
 The answer is mostly yes.

 Swarm crypto model is much closer to git than to blockchain.
 Swarm crypto allows any participant to sign all the visible data.
-That compounds because peers and clients unavoidably cross-sign each other's signatures.
+That effect compounds, because peers and clients unavoidably cross-sign each other's signatures.
 Hence, the past information can not be possibly altered as long as at least one signatory is not compromised.

 ## Rolling hashes

 A rolling hash chain guarantees that no ops have been withdrawn from a sequence or corrupted in transit.
-Such a hash chain can be defined for any linear op sequence:
+Such a hash chain can be defined for any linear op sequence, such as:

 * single replica op log (includes all ops created and stamped by the replica),
 * peer op log (included all the ops by the peer's clients in their arrival order) and